Ila-bura/zero-waste-life/README.md

 * The menu items were originally displayed in reverse order: the Sign Up link was aligned to the left and the Home link to the right.
 This occurred because of the float: right property which floated the menu items in order of their appearance in the code.
 In the Love Running walk-through project the same issue was solved by reordering the menu items in the code to suit the float property.
-I researched the matter and found a viable solution using CSS: I added "float: right" to the ul and "float: left" to the li.
+I researched the matter and found a viable solution using CSS: I added float: right to the ul and float: left to the li.
 The source for this piece of code can be found on [Stack Overflow](https://stackoverflow.com/questions/20920265/horizontal-menu-how-to-float-right-but-keep-the-menu-items-in-the-correct-order=).